Watch the following screencast video tutorial on the Estimation Calculator.

 Throughout the activity portion of the lesson, receiving feedback on the reasonableness of an estimate became an impetus for students’ use of various estimation strategies.

 Watch the following video clip and look for instances of estimation strategies and revisions.
-Pay attention to what Pamela says as well as the students’ verbal interactions before and after using the Estimation Calculator.
+Pay attention to what Paula says as well as the students’ verbal interactions before and after using the Estimation Calculator.

 Click on the link below to answer questions about the first vignette.
 Please return to this page when you finish.